Teenage girl dies day after being pulled from northeast Edmonton pond

-A teenage girl has died a day after being pulled from a pond in northeast Edmonton, according to a GoFundMe page.
+A 14-year-old girl has died after being pulled from a pond in northeast Edmonton trying to save a dog, according to a GoFundMe page.

-Krystyna Maksymova was rushed to hospital at around 2:45 p.m.
+Khrystyna Maksymova was rushed to Royal Alexandra Hospital at around 2:45 p.m.
 Saturday after Edmonton Fire Rescue Services pulled her from the pond near 76th Street and 179th Avenue.

 Bystanders were trying to rescue the girl before emergency responders got to the pond, Pitman said.